 A. The program has three components:

 - Graduate courses in special education content and fieldwork required for teacher preparation and licensure by the State.

-- Completion of supervised internship/student teaching and the passing of teacher licensure examinations (PRAXIS II).
+- Completion of supervised internship/student teaching and the passing of teacher licensure examinations (OAE).

 - After State Licensure is completed, a limited number of additional Graduate courses will complete the Masters Degree.

 - Q. When can I begin the program?

 A. Students may begin courses during any semester.